Amazing Home Tour | High End Look on a Budget

 master bedroom before

-Our master bedroom has quite a different look as well.
 This room didn’t receive much attention the first few years other than a fresh coat of paint.
-The room wasn’t bad per say, but it definitely lacked character.
+The room wasn’t bad per se, but it definitely lacked character.

 A couple years ago this room finally received the attention it was screaming for.